SansGuidon/bookmarks/README.md

 * [Privacy Guides](https://www.privacyguides.org/) - Look at the [Providers](https://www.privacyguides.org/providers/) and [Software](https://www.privacyguides.org/software/) sections to find their privacy first recommendations to a variety of services.
 * [European alternatives](https://european-alternatives.eu/) - European alternatives for digital products | find european alternatives for digital service and products, like cloud services and SAAS products.
 * [AlternativeTo](https://alternativeto.net/platform/self-hosted/?license=opensource) - Open Source Self-Hosted apps on AlternativeTo
-* [Restore Privacy](https://restoreprivacy.com/firefox-privacy/) - (2021) Firefox Privacy – The Complete How-To Guide for 2021
+* [Sven Taylor](https://restoreprivacy.com/firefox-privacy/) - (2021) Firefox Privacy – The Complete How-To Guide for 2021
+* [Sven Taylor](https://restoreprivacy.com/privacy-tools/) - (2021) Privacy Tools - How to restore your online privacy in 2021

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time